OpenAMP/openamp-docs/openamp/overview.rst

 ..  image::  ../images/fundamentals/ipc.svg

 `Inter Processor Communications <https://en.wikipedia.org/wiki/Inter-process_communication>`_ is performed through shared memory and is between master and slave.
-In the example, the IPC could be instrument updates from the RTOS slave to the Linux master to display, and independently :ref:`Remote Procedure Calls (RPC)<verview-proxy-rpc-work-label> between the Linux master and the bare metal slave responsible for resource intensive calculations.
+In the example, the IPC could be instrument updates from the RTOS slave to the Linux master to display, and independently :ref:`Remote Procedure Calls (RPC)<overview-proxy-rpc-work-label>` between the Linux master and the other, bare metal, slave responsible for resource intensive calculations.

 In this star topology example the slaves cannot communicate with each other.
 If that were required a chain topology would be used instead to allow one remote to be both a slave and a master in which case they could communicate (refer to :ref:`Architecture Section<openamp-architecture-work-label>` for an example).

 .. _resource-isolation-work-label: